Garza scores 17, No. 5 Iowa routs Northwestern 96-73

 POLL IMPLICATIONS

 With the comfortable win, Iowa should remain in the top five when the new poll is released on Monday.
-Michigan could jump into top five after a pair of impressive wins over No. 9 Wisconsin and No. 16 Minnesota.
+Co-conference leader Michigan beat No. 9 Wisconsin but lost by 18 points at No. 23 Minnesota.

 UP NEXT